phetsims/calculus-grapher/doc/model.md

 the graph to see how the function changes as well as change the curve mode.

-Tangent Tool: Students can graph the derivative of a function and see how the derivative changes as they modify the original function.
+Tangent Tool: Students can graph the derivative of a function and see how the derivative changes as they modify the primary function.
 With the tangent tool, users can select a point on the curve and visualize the tangent line at that point.
 The tool displays the slope of the tangent line and allows users to drag the point along the curve to observe how the tangent line changes as the point moves.